-The Rural Diversity Network was developed out of the ACE-supported Change Makers leadership programme and coordinated by Cornwall Museums Partnership.
+Introduced in January 2017, the Rural Diversity Network (RDN) was initiated as part of the Arts Council England supported Change Makers leadership programme with Dr Tehmina Goskar, and is now coordinated by the team at Cornwall Museums Partnership.